Empagliflozin and dulaglutide: Your questions answered (1)

 Base the empagliflozin dose primarily on glycaemic control and leave it at 10mg daily if glycaemia is well controlled.
 The only caveat would be if the intent is to get someone off insulin or sulfonylureas, because the aim is to limit the use of these if possible.
 There may be benefits in increasing the empagliflozin dose in this scenario.

-Would it be reasonable to consider continuing Jardiance in a patient whose eGFR fell below the <30 mL/min threshold, to continue cardiac benefits while knowing that the glycaemic benefits are not there?
+Would it be reasonable to consider continuing empagliflozin in a patient whose eGFR fell below the <30 mL/min threshold, to continue cardiac benefits while knowing that the glycaemic benefits are not there?

-Although Jardiance is likely safe in this situation, there are no safety data to confirm this.
-Therefore, the current Medsafe recommendations are for Jardiance to be stopped at any time the eGFR is < 30 mL/min.
-However, studies are ongoing to determine the safety of Jardiance in those with poorer renal function.
+Although empagliflozin is likely safe in this situation, there are no safety data to confirm this.
+Therefore, the current Medsafe recommendations are for empagliflozin to be stopped at any time the eGFR is < 30 mL/min.
+However, studies are ongoing to determine the safety in those with poorer renal function.
 For example, dapagliflozin (another SGLT2 inhibitor) has been shown to be safe down to an eGFR of 25 mL/min/1.73m².

 General